cuiyongbo/hello-world/my_wiki/languages/english_notes_14.rst

 | Definition: a hidden or unsuspected danger or difficulty.
 | Usage: buying a house can be full of pitfalls for the unwary.
 |
+| unwary
+| Definition: not cautious; not aware of possible dangers or problems.
+| Usage: accidents can happen to the unwary traveler.
+| Usage: The stock market is full of traps for the unwary.
+|
 | mumble
 | Definition: say something indistinctly and quietly, making it difficult for others to hear.
 | Usage: he mumbled something she didn't catch.